 T cell subsets, costimulatory molecule and immunoregulation of diseases

-We are interested in the molecular and cellular mechanisms underlying the development and function of T-cell subsets that produce different cytokines and are involved in inflammation and cancer.
+We are interested in the molecular and cellular mechanisms underlying the development and function of T-cell subsets that produce different cytokines and are involved in immunization (vaccination) and inflammation.

 Role of dendritic cell subsets in regulation of immune responses

 Our research is focused on the mechanisms employed by dendritic cells to regulate lymphocyte function in tolerance and immunity, as well as the use of dendritic cells and their subsets to understand the development of immune-based diseases for design of new therapies and vaccines.

 Role of innate lymphoid cells in allergic lung inflammation and metabolic diseases

-We intend to explore how type 2 responses are initiated, potentiated and maintained, focusing on group 2 innate lymphoid cells (ILC2 cells) and their interactions with other innate and adaptive cells that orchestrate and execute inflammation.
+We intend to explore how type 2 responses are initiated, potentiated and maintained, focusing on group 2 innate lymphoid cells (ILC2 cells) and their interactions with other innate and adaptive cells in the context of type 2 diabetes, asthma, and lung inflammation.